GrapeoffJS/kindagoose/docs/pages/that-is-important.md

 * `reflect-metadata`: `>=0.1.13`
 * `rxjs`: `^7.5.6 || < 9.0.0`

-As you can see, for now these are one of the latest versions of the given packages at the time of the first half of 2022.
+As you can see, for now these are one of the latest versions of the given packages for the moment of writing this lines.
 Someone may notice that `kindagoose` actually works perfectly even with the older versions of these packages and may say that making the new versions to be up-to-date as a requirement is inexpedient.
 But I made this decision because I wanted to distance the obsolescence of my library as much as possible in case if I am not able to support it anymore.